 Alcohol, while legal, is not allowed to be consumed by Veteran’s Treatment Court participants.
 Use of alcohol violates Veteran’s Treatment Court program rules, and you will be sanctioned for its use.

-Other prescription medications such blood pressure medication, antibiotics and such are allowed, but once again, it is important that you provide us with a copy of your most recent prescription, so we are aware that you are taking these medications as they have been prescribed to you.
+Other prescription medications such as blood pressure medication, antibiotics and such are allowed, but once again, it is important that you provide us with a copy of your most recent prescription, so we are aware that you are taking these medications as they have been prescribed to you.

 Over-the-counter medications: You may take certain over-the-counter remedies.
 You must communicate with staff as some over-the-counter products are banned from the program, i.e., Nyquil, Sudafed, mouthwash.
 You must call staff and bring in the bottles or boxes ASAP for all such products.
 Many over-the-counter medications are abused for their effects.